kleinschmidt/dots-contexts-recall-prediction/cogsci19/cogsci.md

 ### Prediction

-To model subjects predictions about future locations, we simpl
+To model subjects predictions about future locations, we sample 100 locations from the posterior predictive distribution of the population of particles.
+To sample one predicted location at a $n$ trials in the future, we sample a particle from the population according to their weights, draw a sample of $n$ future states from that particle's Hibachi Grill Process,